cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/cloudflare-images-on-pages/index.md

 This is because at this step, the website serves unoptimized, unresized images, original images, stored in an online file storage (in our case, S3).

-Also, this can't be seen at a glance, but the image is served in a fairly heavy JPG format that's actually not adapted for web purposes, possibly coming straight out of an artist camera.
+Also, this can't be seen at a glance, but the image is served in a fairly heavy JPG format that's actually not adapted for web purposes, possibly coming straight out of a camera.

 The purpose of this tutorial is to showcase how Cloudflare Images can be leveraged on a website to deliver resized and optimized images, adapted to their display on the website, and the capabilities of the browser displaying them.

-In step 2 we will integrate Cloudflare Images in our website, but before that we need to upload our images for Cloudflare Images to start serving them.
+👉 In step 2 we will integrate Cloudflare Images in our website, but before that we need to upload our images for Cloudflare Images to start serving them.

 ## Migration to Cloudflare Images

 We are going to upload our website images on Cloudflare Images.